Cpetak/urchin_adaptation/Analysis_of_outliers.md

 Opened input_for_extra_regannot_notannot.csv in Visual Studio Code, and from there I copied into space in link above.
 Had to remove qutation marks and ".1" from the end of the chromosome numbers.
 Chr, pos space separated.

-Most successfully remapped: 54 failed out of 2241, some mapped to multiple regions. #TODO update this
+TODO Most successfully remapped: 26 failed out of 878, some mapped to multiple regions. [remapped loci](https://github.com/Cpetak/urchin_adaptation/blob/main/data/2_pop_fst_step3/input_for_extra_regannot_notannot_3.1.csv)

-[remapped loci](https://github.com/Cpetak/urchin_adaptation/blob/main/data/annotated02_fst_2pops_remappedto3.1.txt) #TODO update all links in this markdown

 Regulatory regions: #TODO find citations for each of these